Philosophunculist/map-queue-module/README.md

 `!q [mapId]` -- Adds a map with ID [mapId] to a queue of the next maps to be played.
 Each player can have only one map queued at a time.\
 Example: `!q @7702091` (the @ is optional)

-`!cq [mapId]` -- -- e.g. Changes your queued map to a map with ID [mapId] without losing your place in the queue.
+`!cq [mapId]` -- Changes your queued map to a map with ID [mapId] without losing your place in the queue.
 Queues the map if you have no queued map already.\
 Example: `!cq @7702091` (the @ is optional)

 `!rq` -- Removes your map from the queue.\